OpenClinica/OpenClinica/ws/README.txt

 --------------------------------------------------------------
 II.
 ISSUES ADDRESSED AND KNOWN ISSUES
 --------------------------------------------------------------
-This is an alpha release.
+This is a beta release.
 To view the features and bugs being worked on for 3.1, please go to https://www.openclinica.org/bugtracker/roadmap_page.php?project_id=84

 --------------------------------------------------------------
 III.
 SOFTWARE DEPENDENCIES AND SYSTEM REQUIREMENTS